Tooth Extraction Procedure

 Types of Extractions

-Simple extraction: Performed when the tooth can be seen your mouth.
-Otherwise, it’s not hidden below the gum line.
-After your mouth is numbed with a local anesthetic, one of our oral surgeons will loosen the tooth with an instrument called an elevator.
+SIMPLE EXTRACTION: Performed when the tooth is not hidden below the gum line.
+In other words, it can be seen your mouth.
+After your mouth is numbed with a local anesthetic, the surgeon will loosen the tooth with an instrument called an elevator.
 Then, forceps are used to remove the tooth from the socket.
 You will feel some pressure, but should feel no pinching or pain.
 Be sure to tell the surgeon if you do.

-Surgical extraction: More complex, this procedure is required when the tooth has broken at the gum line or has not erupted into your mouth as often seen with wisdom teeth.
-Many times, intravenous drugs are used for surgical extractions since the procedure takes longer and is more involved than a simple extraction.
+SURGICAL EXTRACTION: More complex, this procedure is required when the tooth has broken at the gum line or has not erupted into your mouth as often seen with wisdom teeth.
+Many times, an intravenous anesthetic is used for surgical extractions since the procedure takes longer and is more involved than a simple extraction.
 After you’re asleep, a small incision will be made in your gum, and the surgeon will remove the broken or impacted tooth.

 After the Procedure

-For the first hour following the extraction, bite down firmly on the gauze that’s covering the extraction sites.
+For the first hour following the extraction, the patient bites down firmly on the gauze that’s covering the extraction sites.
 Also, it is important to change the gauze every 15-20 minutes to control bleeding.
 If bleeding persists after one hour, place new gauze over the surgical site and bite down to apply pressure for another 30-60 minutes.

 After you get home, place ice packs on your cheek or jaw where the extraction occurred.
 Apply firm pressure with the ice pack for 20 minutes, then take it off for 20 minutes and repeat the process.
 It is recommended that you begin a liquid diet and to take pain medication and/or antibiotics, if prescribed.
 Eat soft foods as you can tolerate them, and start your regular oral hygiene routine as soon as possible.
 However, don’t brush vigorously or poke anything in the extraction site.
 Do not drink through a straw, smoke or spit since these actions will increase bleeding.